LibraNolo/laravel-blog/README.md

    cd blog

-Using the Platform
+## Using the Platform
 Accessing the Dashboard
 To manage your blog posts, navigate to http://127.0.0.1:8000/dashboard.
 Here you can create, update, and delete posts.

-Creating a Post
+1.**Creating a Post**
     Click on the "Create Post" button.
     Fill in the title and body of the post.
     Click "Submit" to save the post.
     Viewing Posts
     Posts can be viewed from the dashboard or by visiting http://127.0.0.1:8000/dashboard/posts.
-Editing a Post
+2.**Editing a Post**
     From the dashboard, click the "Edit" button next to the post you want to edit.
     Update the title and body as needed.
     Click "Update" to save changes.
-Deleting a Post
+3.**Deleting a Post**
     From the dashboard, click the "Delete" button next to the post you want to delete.
     Confirm the deletion when prompted.

 ## License